kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 ### When There are More Than Two

 So far, we have only considered the case when the condition is true and when the condition is false.
-But what if we have more than one condition and we want to do several things.
-An example would be in our cycling app when we want to categorize the user's cadence.
+But what if we have more than one condition and we want to do several things?
+An example would be in our cycling app, where we want to categorise the user's cadence.

 | cadence    | category  |
 |------------|-----------|